 Instances where this happens include involuntary loss of job, a shift in the time-sharing agreement, or a parent makes less or more income than when the amount was decided upon.
 Other reasons include when a parent has another child with a different partner, or if a parent gets sent to jail.

 When a parent asks the court for a modification to a child support order, the court will first need to consider both parents’ financial situations and the time-share agreement before agreeing to the modification.
 Sometimes, if a parent’s income decreases, the child support payment they are currently paying will increase.
 This is because of the change that will happen with time-share.
 That’s why it’s important to re-calculate time-share when it comes to modifying the payment amount.
-This can be a very complicated matter, and that’s why it’s important to work with a family law attorney.
+This can be a very complicated matter, and that’s why it’s important to work with an attorney.